academicjargon/atom-black-syntax/README.md

 4. Clean up .less sheets with better, clearer comments and remove duplicate lines and overwritten styles

 ## Terminal Styling ##
-I've also created some Atom-Black-compatible styles for Bash and Shell emulators on PC.
+I've also built out some Atom-Black-compatible terminal and terminal emulator styles for Mac and PC.
+The mac terminal style is basically the Smyck.terminal styles.
+The PC terminal emulator styles for Bash and Shell are similar to Smyck but built separately.
-1. High-level instructions for the installing these are here: https://github.com/academicjargon/bash-profiles
+High-level Instructions for installing these are here: https://github.com/academicjargon/bash-profiles Direct links to these profiles are below.
-2. I'll provide better, beginning-to-end instructions in the future.
+I'll provide better, beginning-to-end instructions in the future.

 ### PC Terminal Emulator Styles ###
 Also, if you are on a PC and have ConEmu, you can also download an: